nnaumenko/metaf/readme.md

 * Wind direction, speed and gust speed
 * Wind shear information
 * Prevailing or directional visibility in meters or statute miles
-* Cloud layer information, clear sky information and 'no significant cloud' / 'no cloud detected information'
+* Cloud layer information, clear sky conditions, 'no significant cloud' / 'no cloud detected information', and detailed cloud layers information specified in remarks
 * Indicator of no significant cloud and good visibility CAVOK
+* Indicatiors for certain secondary locations (e.g. wind shear in the lower levels at path of runway approach)
 * Current and recent weather information, and indicator or weather phenomena end NSW
 * Temperature and dew point, including more precise values given in remarks
 * Temperature forecast from TAF reports